Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: OPTIMIZATION OF PRIVACY CONSTRAINTS

+where \(R_\psi(\tau) = \log \frac{p_\psi(\tau_u|\tau_{x}, \tau_a)}{p_\psi(\tau_u)}\).
+We can use this estimator to learn policies solving the constrained optimization problem in equation~\eqref{eq:main-problem}.
 We can optimize this quantity without any knowledge of the dynamics.
 If we aim to use this as an upper bound, the tradeoff is that the upper bound may be loose.
 In the appendix (section \ref{sec:u-shielded}) we examine the looseness of the bound in the setting where \(u_t\) influences the transitions and rewards only through the initial state.